Avocado Spinach Dip – So good, you’ll want to eat it by the spoonful!

 - Cook the spinach for a minute or two, until just wilted.
 Squeeze dry and set aside.

-- Add avocado, mayo, lime juice, honey, salt and pepper to the bowl of a small foor processor and process until smooth and creamy.
+- Add avocado, mayo, lime juice, maple syrup, salt and pepper to the bowl of a small food processor and process until smooth and creamy.

 - Chill for a few hours before serving to allow for flavors to fully develop (not absolutely necessary but preferable); to avoid discoloration, cover with plastic film placed directly on top of the dip (in direct contact with the dip)